Follow me on my journey as a qualified pastry chef and professional home baker and my adventures along the way

-Having completed a number of semi-professional and recreational courses at Ashburton Cookery School over the past few years and being inspired by both what the Cookery School has to offer and in particular, Colin Bennett, the main chef tutor on the week-long patisserie course which I attended in February 2015, I took the plunge in September 2016 and handed in my notice, having secured a place on the Diploma in Patisserie a year and a half previously, after I attended the Patisserie week at the School.
+Having completed a number of semi-professional and recreational courses at Ashburton Cookery School over a few years and being inspired by both what the Cookery School has to offer and in particular, the main chef tutor on the week-long patisserie course which I attended in February 2015, I took the plunge in September 2016 and handed in my notice, having secured a place on the Diploma in Patisserie a year and a half previously, after I attended the Patisserie week at the School.

 Bake by name, Baking by nature